vncntprvst/wanglab-datajoint-pipeline/docs/source/Installation.rst

 Installation
 ============

-The sabatini-datajoint pipeline can be run locally or through Docker containers and requires access to our AWS server.
+The wanglab-datajoint pipeline can be run locally or through Docker containers and requires access to our AWS server.
 To get started, you will need to install Docker and get access to our AWS server by reaching out to HMS IT.

 Requirements